starr749/APIapp/README.md

 The goal of this app is to show come competency with PatternMatching and List Comprehensions

+Also built with the idea that using a framework like play or spray would be cheating :P

 ## Not completely working

 So I did not realize how hard it was to Serialize complex datatypes into JSON in scala, so I am just returning my data in a basic string